 The two trials about fungal biomass production had a highly significant different variance (Levene statistic = 7.09; df1 = 1; df2 = 70; P = 0.010).
 This significant test was the basis for separately analyzing them.
-Therefore and within both experiments, fertilizers and their rate were found to significantly affect F. culmorum biomass ( $P \le 0.001$ ).
-Also, the polynomial contrast test gave evidence that the increase of biomass production with an increase in fertilizers' rates had a significant cubic profile ( $P \le 0.001$ ) in both trials.
+Therefore and within both experiments, fertilizers and their rate were found to significantly affect F. culmorum biomass (P \leq 0.001).
+Also, the polynomial contrast test gave evidence that the increase of biomass production with an increase in fertilizers' rates had a significant cubic profile (P \leq 0.001) in both trials.